playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox/index.md

 # Using `flex-wrap`

 This property allows you to make dynamic layouts that can respond to dimension constraints.
-In practice, it means you can tell a `flex` layout to wrap into a new rowUr columnUf there is not enough space available.
+In practice, it means you can tell a `flex` layout to wrap into a new row or column if there is not enough space available.
 Let's look at a simple example:

 ```css
 .flex-container {